Editorial guide

 Section 2

-For "How to choose a small face yoga step for short reminder windows", the advice works better when it names the tradeoff.
-During a week where reminders have started to feel like pressure, "How to choose a small face yoga step for short reminder windows" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for short reminder windows" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for short reminder windows": pick a.
+For "Small step: short reminder windows", the advice works better when it names the tradeoff.
+During a week where reminders have started to feel like pressure, "Small step: short reminder windows" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: short reminder windows" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
+Try the smallest version first for "Small step: short reminder windows": pick a repeatable routine before looking for more exercises.
+Then ask whether AI-supported focus cues would reduce friction for "Small step: short reminder windows" or simply add another thing to.

 Section 3